Missouri

 Limitations of Liability

 Missouri courts uphold limitations of liability, stating that “[s]ophisticated parties have freedom of contract—even to make a bad bargain, or to relinquish fundamental rights.”
-Sports Capital Holdings, LLC v.
+Sports Capital Holdings (St. Louis), LLC v.
 Schindler Elevator Corp. & Kone, No. 4:12CV1108, 2014 WL 1400159, at *2 (E.D.
 Mo.
 Apr.
-10, 2014).
+10, 2014); see also 3011 Arsenal Holdings, LLC v.
+Tremco Inc., No. 4:20-CV-424, 2022 WL 943541, at *4 (E.D.
+Mo.
+Mar.
+22, 2022) (affirming validity of Sports Capital Holdings (St. Louis), LLC).
 The Supreme Court of Missouri has held that “[s]ophisticated businesses that negotiate at arm’s length may limit liability without specifically mentioning ‘negligence,’ ‘fault,’ or an equivalent.”
 Purcell Tire & Rubber Co. v.
 Exec.
 Beechcraft, Inc., 59 S.W.3d 505, 509 (Mo.
 2001) (en banc).
 This does not mean that the clause is automatically enforceable; the clause must still be unambiguous.
 Id. at 510-11.
 However, Missouri courts have made clear that “[l]anguage that is ambiguous to an unsophisticated party may not be ambiguous to a sophisticated commercial entity.”
 Id. at 510-11.
 In Purcell, the Supreme Court of Missouri upheld a limitation of liability clause after finding both parties were sophisticated commercial entities, the contract was negotiated at arm’s length, and the language of the limitation was “clear, unambiguous, unmistakable, and conspicuously located.”
 Id. at 508-09; see also World Enters., Inc. v.
 Midcoast Aviation Servs., Inc., 713 S.W.2d 606, 611 (Mo.
 Ct.
 App.
 1986) (enforcing provision excluding incidental and consequential damages in contract to repair airplane); Liberty Fin.
 Mgmt.
 Corp. v.
 Beneficial Data Processing Corp., 670 S.W.2d 40, 46-50 (Mo.
 App.
 Ct.
 1984) (enforcing limitation of data processing company’s liability contained in a data processing contract).
+At least one Missouri court has further clarified the Purcell holding to require that courts, when considering the question of enforceability, determine whether the parties “were sophisticated businesses in the ‘type of transaction’ involved in the case.”
+Village of Big Lake v.
+BNSF R. Co., Inc., 433 S.W.3d 460, 470 (Mo.
+Ct.
+App.
+2014) (emphasis in original).

 As with service contracts, parties may contractually limit or modify remedies and warranties in sales contracts.
 Mo.
-Rev. Stat. §§ 400.2-316, 400.2-719 (West 2021); Mo.
-Rev. Stat. § 400.2-303 (West 2021) (addressing allocation of risk).
+Rev. Stat. §§ 400.2-316, 400.2-719; § 400.2-303 (West 2024) (addressing allocation of risk).
 If a limited remedy fails of its essential purpose, a buyer may recover consequential damages, even if the limitation of remedy excludes them.
 R.W.
 Murray, Co. v.
 Shatterproof Glass Corp., 758 F.2d 266, 272-73 (8th Cir.
 1985) (permitting buyer of insulating panels to recover consequential damages despite manufacturer’s disclaimer where the manufacturer’s limited and exclusive warranty failed of its essential purpose).

 Exculpatory Clauses